reggieb/TreeDecorator/README.md

     hanger.element {|thing| link_to(thing.name, thing_path(thing))}

     hanger.tree  #----> outputs a nested HTML unordered list with each thing's name
-                 #      in a span of class 'thing'.
+                 #      linking to it's default path.

 See lib/example and tests for examples of usage